allegro/allegro.tech/_posts/2016-02-22-professional-approach-pays-off.md

 we managed to notice some significant things with the help of NewRelic, Hadoop, Kibana and some [internal tools](http://allegro.tech/2015/09/scaling-graphite.html).
 To examine the issue thoroughly, we carried out qualitative research using UsabillaLive to better understand the patterns we observed.
 Then we were able to determine what was important, what could be omitted and what was necessary.
-After all, we want our users to be happy and for this reason we want our features to be smart, so we do not have to remove them from the high-quality code.
+After all, we want our users to be happy and for this reason we want our features to be usefull for them, so we do not have to remove them from the high-quality code.

 ## Outcome